 • Until this is completed:

-Oppose a mandatory E-Verify program unless and until a new comprehensive agricultural guestworker program is in place to provide farmers with workforce security
+o Oppose a mandatory E-Verify program unless and until a new comprehensive agricultural guestworker program is in place to provide farmers with workforce security.

 Successful Farm Bill Implementation

-• Monitor implementation of the 2012/2013 Farm Bill to guarantee that the provisions critical to New York agriculture are developed as intended.
-If any clarifying legislation is proposed during the implementation period, ensure that it is both necessary and beneficial to New York, and if so, that it is then addressed in a timely manner.
+• Monitor implementation of the 2014 Farm Bill to guarantee that the provisions critical to New York agriculture are developed as intended.
+In particular monitor:

 • Encourage RMA to make changes to commodity-specific crop insurance programs to accurately reflect market realities and better protect those impacted by multi-year weather-related losses.

-• Support funding for critical conservation programs like EQIP and the Farm and Ranchland Protection Program.
-Both are used effectively in the state to help farmers extend their commitment to be good stewards of the land.
+• Support appropriations for critical conservation programs like EQIP and farmland protection (Agricultural Conservation Easement Program) and the needed technical assistance for on-the-ground support.
+These are used effectively in the state to help farmers extend their commitment to be good stewards of the land.

 • Support discretionary funding for school and local food purchasing programs, food infrastructure initiatives and food-based entrepreneurship programs.
 These help link the farmers who produce food with the populations who have limited access to healthy foods.
 These programs also develop jobs and business opportunities in our rural and urban communities.

-• Pass legislation preventing EPA and the Army Corp of Engineers from finalizing a guidance document to significantly expand the scope of the Clean Water Act in a manner that is expensive for landowners and municipalities and which demonstrates no increased environmental benefits.
+• Pass legislation preventing EPA and the Army Corp of Engineers from changing the definition of “Waters of the U.S.” or finalizing its rule to significantly expand the scope of the CWA.